 Free radicals are a regular occurrence in our bodies and are linked to causing oxidative damage and triggering aging and a range of diseases.

-The polyphenolic compounds in plums include phenolic acids, including anthocyanins, flavanols and chlorogenic acids — which have been found to have numerous positive effects including antioxidant activity, anti-inflammatory and anticancer traits, according to the October 2013 issue of the Journal of Agriculture and Food Chemistry.
+The polyphenolic compounds in plums include phenolic acids, such as anthocyanins, flavanols and chlorogenic acids — which have antioxidant activity, anti-inflammatory and anticancer traits, according to the October 2013 issue of the Journal of Agriculture and Food Chemistry.

 Plums and prunes are often used for their laxative effects, although prunes are more notorious for preventing and relieving constipation.

 Both the fresh and dried fruit helps add bulk to the stool and decrease transit time in the GI tract.
-Prunes are better than psyllium in terms of keeping people regular, according to research published in the August 2014 issue of Alimentary Pharmacology and Therapeutics.
+Prunes are better than psyllium in terms of keeping people regular, according to an August 2014 study in Alimentary Pharmacology and Therapeutics.

-Prunes also contain sorbitol, a sugar alcohol that can relieve constipation, but when taken in large quantities, could cause gas, bloat and diarrhea.
-So it's important to monitor your own individual tolerance.
+Prunes also contain sorbitol, a sugar alcohol that can relieve constipation.
+But they can also cause gas, bloat and diarrhea if you eat too many, so it's important to monitor your own tolerance.

-Their fiber content combined with other characteristics, including chlorogenic acids and phenolic compounds, all contribute to beneficial changes in GI function.
+Their fiber content combined with their chlorogenic acids and phenolic compounds, all contribute to a healthy gut.

 Plum Health Risks